 - The Gospel of St. John 20:23 says that we have to release the sins of others if we are going to be released.
 This means that if we do not forgive others then the very thing we have become victimized with will become a part of our life.
 For example, alcoholic fathers breed alcoholic sons if their sons do not forgive and release their fathers.

-- The good news is that, through the efficacious blood of Christ, we can all be healed and set free from all past hurts so we can comfort others with the same comfort we ourselves have received from God (2 Corinthians 1:4).
+- The good news is that, through the efficacious blood of Christ, we can all be healed.
+We can be set free from all past hurts.
+This is so that we can comfort others with the same comfort we ourselves have received from God (2 Corinthians 1:4).

 Truly our mess can become our message!

-The above article was written by Joseph Mattera.
-Joseph has been in full-time ministry since 1980 and is currently the presiding Bishop of Christ Covenant Coalition and Overseeing Bishop of Resurrection Church in New York, a multi-ethnic congregation of 40 nationalities that has successfully developed numerous leaders and holistic ministry in the New York region and beyond.
+This article was written by Joseph Mattera.
+Joseph has been in full-time ministry since 1980.
+He is the presiding Bishop of Christ Covenant Coalition.
+He is also the Overseeing Bishop of Resurrection Church in New York.
+This is a multi-ethnic congregation of 40 nationalities.

 His passion is to see the Lordship of Christ manifest over every realm of society so the church can fulfill the cultural mandate in Genesis 1:28.
-This has resulted in extensive ministry nationally and internationally, reaching out to many nations of the world including the former Soviet Union, Bulgaria, Turkey, Puerto Rico, the Dominican Republic, Honduras, Holland, Ukraine, Canada, Mexico, and Cuba.
+This has resulted in extensive ministry nationally and internationally He reaches out to many nations of the world.
+They include the former Soviet Union, Bulgaria, Turkey, Puerto Rico, the Dominican Republic, Honduras, Holland, Ukraine, Canada, Mexico, and Cuba.
 You can visit his web site to read additional articles written by Joseph Mattera by clicking HERE.

 — ALSO —

-A good resource we recommend, that may help you further in dealing with this type of situation would be, HURT PEOPLE HURT PEOPLE, written by Sandra Wilson, published by Discovery House.
+A good resource we recommend, that may help you further would be, HURT PEOPLE HURT PEOPLE.
+It is written by Sandra Wilson, published by Discovery House.

-Another good resource we recommend you look into is, Boundaries in Marriage -written by John Townsend and Henry Cloud, published by Zondervan.
+Another good resource we recommend you look into is, Boundaries in Marriage.
+It is written by John Townsend and Henry Cloud, published by Zondervan.